dddrrreee/cs140e-22win/labs/15-fat32/fat32-cheat-sheet.md

     Since each entry is 32-bits, a 512-byte sector holds 128 FAT32
     entries.

-  - Clusters: files are made up of fixed sized contiguous chunks called *clusters*.
-Clusters are multiples of the sector size.
-Common: 4k, 8k, 16k, 32k.
-The smaller the cluster, the more clusters you need per file (and thus FAT entries) and the smaller the maximal file size can be.
-On the other hand, the larger the cluster the more wasted disk/cache space (from *internal fragmentation*) and the more overhead from naive disk reads/writes, but the larger your max file and the smaller the FAT.

-    The issues are similar to page size.
-The smaller the unit, the less internal fragmentation but the larger the table has to be.
-    Issues are also similar to the size of the rectangles used to estimate area under curves.

-    Most disk space is consumed by clusters.

     To get all the data for a file or directory: iterate over its *cluster chain*.

   - LAST CLUSTER: Obviously for a linked list you need some kind of `NULL` terminator.
 Just to confuse things, FAT32 uses any number greater than or equal to `0xFFFFFF8` rather than 0.

   - directory: a linear data structure of 32-byte records used to look up the starting cluster for each file or directory in